Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

   * A huge number of smaller bugfixes and thread safety improvements.

-We've also written a [comprehensive guide](https://py-free-threading.github.io) for supporting free-threading in existing apps and packages gleaned from our experiences.
+We've also written a [comprehensive guide](https://py-free-threading.github.io) for supporting free-threaded Python in existing apps and packages gleaned from our experiences.
 Our hope is that the documentation we've written can be a valuable resource for the "long tail" of packages that people will want to update to support free-threaded Python in the coming years.

 You can also read more about this effort from the team at Meta on the [Meta engineering blog](https://engineering.fb.com/2025/05/05/developer-tools/enhancing-the-python-ecosystem-with-type-checking-and-free-threading/).